Microdermabrasion Vs. Chemical Peel: Key Differences

 Also, while it is okay to get a chemical peel done after microdermabrasion, it is not recommended to do the opposite.
 Your skin becomes sensitive to external stimuli after a chemical peel.
 Performing mechanical exfoliation on it can irritate the skin and potentially damage the skin cells.
 So, if you wish to opt for microdermabrasion after a chemical peel, it is best advised to wait at least a few weeks.

 Chemical peels and microdermabrasion are two exfoliation procedures widely used in the cosmetic industry.
 They help treat skin issues like wrinkles, fine lines, acne scars, and dark spots.
 But if you want to know the difference between chemical peel and microdermabrasion and which one you should choose for your skin, you may have to know what each method treats and its side effects.
-If you want to treat deep wrinkles and pitted acne scars, you may choose chemical peels, but microdermabrasion is the best choice if you wish for quick results.
+If you want to treat deep wrinkles and pitted acne scars, you may choose chemical peels, but microdermabrasion is one of the best anti-aging treatments if you wish for quick results.
 Consult a dermatologist to know more about the procedures and decide which one suits your issue and skin type.

-Remember: it is advisable to always choose a qualified expert to perform such procedures and follow proper aftercare.
+it is advisable to always choose a qualified expert to perform such procedures and follow proper aftercare.
 Make a note of the side effects and consult a certified professional for advice before choosing any of these procedures.

 Frequently Asked Questions